AnichanDiscordBot/Anichan/.github/ISSUE_TEMPLATE/bug-report.md

 *Describe the issue*

-- [ ] I have checked that there is no duplicate issues related to this
+- [ ] I have checked that there is no duplicate of this issue
 - [ ] This is a hybrid issue (enhancement + bug fix)